- c/o St Mark’s Church

 St Nicholas Church 2009

-Nick Papadopolous after the service
+Nick Papadopolous, former Priest-in-Charge, after the service